coreylowman/coreylowman.github.io/_posts/2023-04-07-cudarc-stack.md

 # What is a CUDA kernel?

 Basically: a function.
-Behind the scenes it is executed on massively GPUs that are organized into thousands of groups of threads.
+Behind the scenes it is executed on massively parallel GPUs that are organized into thousands of groups of threads.
 Here's what a simple cuda kernel looks like in code:

 ```c++
 extern "C" __global__ void sin_kernel(